ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

 Bulk synchronization of DNS record sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to set/update multiple records at once, or even make sure that the precise set of records you are providing are present and nothing else, you can use the :ref:`community.dns.hetzner_dns_record_sets module <ansible_collections.community.dns.hetzner_dns_record_sets_module>`.
+If you want to set/update multiple records at once, or even make sure that the precise set of records you are providing are present and nothing else, you can use the :ansplugin:`community.dns.hetzner_dns_record_sets module <community.dns.hetzner_dns_record_sets#module>`.

 The following example shows up to set/update multiple records at once: